John Fernald Little

 Brief Life History of John Fernald

 When John Fernald Little was born on 13 November 1810, in Campton, Grafton, New Hampshire, United States, his father, Ebenezer Little, was 21 and his mother, Phebe Palmer, was 23.
 He married Sarah Ann Card Dennis on 14 November 1839, in Campton, Grafton, New Hampshire, United States.
 They were the parents of at least 2 sons and 3 daughters.
-He lived in Illinois, United States in 1870 and Dongola, Union, Illinois, United States in 1880.
+He lived in Dongola, Union, Illinois, United States for about 10 years.
 He died on 28 December 1891, in Perry, Illinois, United States, at the age of 81, and was buried in Dongola, Union, Illinois, United States.

 Photos and Memories (1)